National Grid Corporation of the Philippines: 2009–present: Projects relating to Hermosa-Duhat-Balintawak transmission line

-Due to the turnover of power grid operations, maintenance, and expansion from National Transmission Corporation (TransCo) to NGCP on January 15, 2009, only four lands and structures, and two ROWs for the lattice towers were acquired and designated, and under the original TransCo plan and component of the relocation project that are currently in use (towers 255, 256, 266, and 267 (with the last two are using National Power Corporation (NAPOCOR/NPC)-era and original TransCo designation towers 264 and 265)) as stated on the fieldwork report of Hermosa-Balintawak Transmission Line Relocation as part of their permission granted from NLEX Corporation, and San Simon, Apalit, Calumpit, and Pulilan local government units (LGUs) to run parallel with San Simon-Pulilan section of North Luzon Expressway (NLEX).
-As a result, NGCP continued the project by acquiring and designating lands and 3 ROWs for the 58 steel poles (poles 228–254, 257–265, 268–289, with some of them are NAPOCOR/NPC-era poles or secondhand where they should be supposedly be retired and not used within the project under its original TransCo plan), under NGCP's revised plan and component of the project, and on locations and alignment or route different from the original TransCo plan of the relocation project from November 2009 until the completion of the relocated line segment on September 2011 when the reference numbers and Danger with ownership information signs were placed on the structures, after the transmission project was delayed many times due to the repair of damaged facilities on Bicol Region resulting from 2006 typhoons, the turnover from TransCo to NGCP in January 2009, and typhoons Ondoy and Pepeng which flooded the Apalit, Calumpit and Pulilan rice paddies, and Candaba Swamp on where the right-of-way (ROW) of a viaduct section of the relocation project passes through, still with the permission from NLEX Corporation and the said LGUs to continue the project.
+Due to the turnover of power grid operations, maintenance, expansion, and eminent domain from National Transmission Corporation (TransCo) to NGCP on January 15, 2009, only four lands and structures, and two ROWs for the lattice towers were acquired and designated, and under the original TransCo plan and component of the relocation project that are currently in use (towers 255, 256, 266, and 267 (with the last two are using National Power Corporation (NAPOCOR/NPC)-era and original TransCo designation towers 264 and 265)) as stated on the fieldwork report of Hermosa-Balintawak Transmission Line Relocation as part of their permission granted from NLEX Corporation, and San Simon, Apalit, Calumpit, and Pulilan local government units (LGUs) to run parallel with San Simon-Pulilan section of North Luzon Expressway (NLEX).
+As a result, NGCP continued the project by acquiring and designating lands and 3 ROWs for the 58 steel poles (poles 228–254, 257–265, 268–289, with some of them are NAPOCOR/NPC-era poles or secondhand where they should be supposedly be retired and not used within the project under its original TransCo plan), under NGCP's revised plan and component of the project, and on locations and alignment or route different from the original TransCo plan of the relocation project from November 2009 until the completion of the relocated line segment in September 2011 when the reference numbers and Danger with ownership information signs were placed on the structures, after the transmission project was delayed many times due to the repair of damaged facilities on Bicol Region resulting from 2006 typhoons, the turnover from TransCo to NGCP in January 2009, and typhoons Ondoy and Pepeng which flooded the Apalit, Calumpit and Pulilan rice paddies, and Candaba Swamp on where the right-of-way (ROW) of a viaduct section of the relocation project passes through, still with the permission from NLEX Corporation and the said LGUs to continue the project.

 In July 2010, NGCP constructed 3 new and higher steel poles (381–383) due to the construction of Plaridel Bypass Road.